lmorchard/parsec-patrol/README.md

 ## TODO / Ideas

-* Rework all component constructors to accept an object, looking forward to JSON (de)serialization of the world

 * Spawner component
     * Opposite of tombstone
     * Generate entities periodically, randomly, up to a max on scene